c-cube/blag/content/ocaml/maki.md

 Author: simon
 Date: 2-05-2016
-Title: Maki: like make, but pretty
+Title: Maki: on-disk memoization for (deterministic) fun and profit
 Tags: ocaml,build,memoization,cache,make
-Status: draft

 Greating, earthlings!
 Today I will present an exciting new OCaml library called **maki**.
 This post will be longer as usual, because it is actually